Infrared & Health

 Knowledge of infrared radiation

 Infrared radiation is a natural component of sunlight.
 Without this radiation, which we perceive as warmth, there would be no life on earth.
-The atmosphere filters out a large part of the infrared radiation, namely IR-C.
+The atmosphere filters out a large portion of infrared radiation, specifically IR-C.

-We therefore enjoy the natural infrared A and infrared B radiation of the sun outdoors. our special Infrarotmed-heaters are modeled on natural sunlight.
+Thus, in nature, we enjoy the natural infrared-A and infrared-B radiation of the sun. our special Infrarotmed-heaters are modeled on natural sunlight.

 What is deep heat?